CarInsurance.com Insights

 If a tornado or windstorm damages your car, time is of the essence.
 You’ll want to make a claim as soon as possible to ensure you’re ahead of other claimants, and you may need to claim it as a total loss to receive an actual cash value (ACV) payout.

-What to do when weather damage strikes
+What to do when disaster strikes

 When the storm passes, it’s time to assess the damage.
 It’s important that you act immediately to ensure you can start on your auto insurance claim and determine your next steps.